 In fact, some refer to the Schnoodle as the “forever happy” dog because he really is.

 Nothing seems to rain on this dog’s parade!
 He even loves car rides – especially if you tell him you’re on your way to a place he particularly loves.

 This hybrid dog‘s intelligence and activity level make him a great choice for agility training and trials..

 On the flip side, the Schnoodle is an excellent therapy dog, with his propensity to snuggle and comfort the members of his pack.

 A Great Dog for Those with Allergies

-You will want to brush your Schnoodle’s coat every couple of days so the coat doesn’t develop mats and have them professionally groomed every 4-6 weeks.
-Check his ears for dirt and wax and wipe them out once a week.
+You will want to brush your Schnoodle’s coat every couple of days so he doesn’t develop mats.
+Have him professionally groomed every 4 to6 weeks.

-The Schnoodle mix is generally healthy but can be susceptible to any health concern that plagues either the Schnauzer or the Poodle.
+The Schnoodle mix is generally healthy.
+However, he can succumb to any health concern that plagues either the Schnauzer or the Poodle.